alejo8591/Pomodoro/README.md

 ## Steps to make the translation
 * Be translated into Spanish
 * The idea is to be the official guide of the methodology The Pomodoro Technique®
-* Why through git and github?: because you must have a version control since several people can be manipulated and the idea is that we follow the same line to get a porducto mature and ready to ship officially.
+* Why through git and github? because you must have a version control since several people can be manipulated and the idea is that we follow the same line to get a porducto mature and ready to ship officially.
 * If a major change of a comment by issues, to be studied and analyzed with the whole group,